jainishjain11/PillPal/README.md

 I will update everything once the App is ready.

+BTW this is my first Flutter App.
+I am learning Flutter in while making the App.

 ## Getting Started

 This project is a starting point for a Flutter application.